Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

 ## Conclusions

+Sorry if it took a while to get to the end.
+It turns out reading through the source code for a 15,000-line C program and explaining how my 2,000-line Rust implementation works takes a while...

-I enjoyed playing around with crypto again, even though I barely went further than passing around keys and calling library functions, it's a big difference to the code I write at my day job.
+It was fun to play around with crypto again, even if I barely went further than passing around keys and calling library functions.
+I'm no cartographer, but it seems like the LastPass system has been pretty well designed.

-I'm also surprised at how easy this was to implement.
+I'm also pleasantly surprised at how easy this was to implement.
 Rust has a really nice ecosystem, and thanks to the work of projects like [`serde`][serde], [`reqwest`][reqwest], and [RustCrypto][rust-crypto], I have all the necessary pieces at my fingertips.
+You'd hardly notice that async-await was only stabilised relatively recently.

-The hardest bit was deciphering the `blob` parsing code, and that's because it was written in C.
+The hardest bit was actually deciphering the `blob` parsing code, and that's because it was written in C and the lack of existing unit tests meant I spent a fair amount of time running `lpass` under the debugger to see what certain values are meant to be.
+It's not a deal breaker, but you'd think a C program for accessing your passwords and bank account details would have some sort of unit testing or input fuzzing...

 {{% notice note %}}
 I'd be keen to hear from you if you are a developer from LastPass!
 What are